bentanw/messagingApp/README.md

 - Tailwind

 ### Start up the project
-To start up the project by running `npm start` in the terminal
+To start up the project by running `npm install && npm start` in the terminal

 ### Notes/Challenges:
 - firebase app not intialize because import command is wrong: right one is